katiestar99/ansible/docs/docsite/rst/porting_guides/porting_guide_2.4.rst

 Python version
 ==============

-Ansible will not support Python 2.4 or 2.5 on the target hosts anymore.
+Assible will not support Python 2.4 or 2.5 on the target hosts anymore.
 Going forward, Python 2.6+ will be required on targets, as already is the case on the controller.

 Inventory